Mec Clay Target Machines

 2.Find the ideal gun fit

 In order for your gun to shoot where you are looking, you need to make sure you have a correct gun fit.
 You can do a test to check your gun fit by setting up a target board at roughly 16 yards.
 Mount and shoot a few shots by pointing at the target, without aiming.
-If you find the highest density point is off center, you are going to want to have your gun fitted.
+If you find the highest density point is off centre, you are going to want to have your gun fitted.

 3.Determine which eye is your dominant eye

 A mistake many hunters make is the assumption that because they are right-handed, they have a dominant right eye, or vice versa with their left.
 This is not always the case.
 In order to check for eye dominance, stand tall and point to an object on the other side of the room.
 Close your left eye, and if you can still see the object at the end of your finger, you are right-eye dominant.
-If the objet has moved, open your left eye and close your right.
+If the object has moved, open your left eye and close your right.
 If the object is still at the end of your finger, you are left-eye dominant.

 4.Practice your mounts with the gun unloaded